Douglas Bay Tramway Heritage Trust

 Failt ort!
 Welcome to our website

-Douglas Bay Tramway Heritage Trust is an Isle of Man charity helping to promote and support the Douglas Bay Horse Tramway, to conserve its heritage and to develop it as a broader educational visitor attraction.
+Douglas Bay Tramway Heritage Trust is an Isle of Man charity helping to promote and support the Douglas Bay Horse Tramway, to conserve its heritage and to develop it as a broader visitor attraction.

 Discover more about:

 Douglas Bay Horse Tramway is the oldest horse-drawn passenger tramway to remain in service anywhere in the World, having opened in 1876.

 The Tramway still uses its Victorian & Edwardian era tramcars and stables to provide the unique heritage transport service up and down the seafront Promenades of Douglas, capital of the Isle of Man.

 A large team of heavy draught horses known locally as 'trammers' are employed by the Tramway to provide the heritage transport service.

 During the operating season, the working horses reside in the Tramway's original historic stables dating from 1877, where the public can visit the 'trammers' and learn all about their lives.

 A fleet of historic tramcars operate the horse-drawn transport service, a selection of open-sided roofed and un-roofed cross-bench cars, enclosed saloons and a double-decker.